Updates

 How IFAW has helped animals and people during the Ukraine crisis

-Learn moreafter the loss of her children, this forest ranger protects orphaned baby elephants
+Learn moreAfter the loss of her children, this forest ranger protects orphaned baby elephants

-After the deaths of her husband and three of her children, Sibuselaphi “Busi” Ndlovu has found consolation as a ranger protecting orphaned elephant calves cared for by the IFAW-Wild is Life Panda Masuie Release Project in Zimbabwe.
+After the deaths of her husband and three of her children, Sibuselaphi “Busi” Ndlovu has found consolation as a wildlife ranger protecting orphaned elephant calves cared for by the IFAW-Wild is Life Panda Masuie Release Project in Zimbabwe.

 When her husband passed away in 2003, life changed drastically for Ndlovu, a 31-year-old single mother of four at the time.
 “Without any stable source of income, l had to make tough decisions to fend for the kids,” she says.